enRichMyData/crocodile/README.md

 <img src="logo.webp" alt="Crocodile Logo" width="400"/>

-**Crocodile** is a Python library designed to perform entity linking over tabular data with ease and efficiency.
-This library is particularly useful for anyone working with datasets that require entity resolution, enabling quick and accurate linking of entities across different tables or within a single table.
+**Crocodile** is a powerful Python library designed for efficient entity linking over tabular data.
+Whether you're working with large datasets or need to resolve entities across multiple tables, Crocodile provides a scalable and easy-to-integrate solution to streamline your data processing pipeline.

-> **Fun Fact:** Of the two reptiles, the crocodile would win in a face-to-face combat.
-Although the alligator is faster, here are the reasons why the crocodile would win: Crocodiles are usually bigger and heavier.
-Crocs have a more lethal bite due to their size and strength.
+> **Fun Fact:** If a crocodile and an alligator were to meet, the crocodile would likely win in a face-to-face combat.
+While the alligator is faster, the crocodile has the advantage of being bigger, heavier, and having a more lethal bite due to its size and strength ([Bayou Swamp Tours](https://www.bayouswamptours.com/blog/difference-between-alligator-crocodile/)).

 ## Features

-- **Entity Linking:** Efficiently link entities within tabular data.
+- **Entity Linking:** Seamlessly link entities within tabular data.
-- **Scalable:** Handles large datasets with ease.
+- **Scalable:** Designed to handle large datasets efficiently.
-- **Easy Integration:** Seamlessly integrates with existing data pipelines.
+- **Easy Integration:** Can be easily integrated into existing data processing pipelines.

 ## Installation

-You can install the Crocodile library via pip:
+Install the Crocodile library via pip:

 ```bash
 pip install crocodile